horejsek/lunchtimeandel/README.md

 That's all!
 Now you can help me to add some cool features. ;) But remember: it have to be stay for user easy to use, clean and quick to load.

-# Deploying

-I recommend (and for this app is used) appfog.com.
-It's website where you can by few clicks configure server and then with command `af upload appname` deploy it.
-For free.

-And of course: only I can do deploying.

 # Fork

 If you want, you can fork it and create your own lunchtime for another area.